tuongioe/Smart_Scheduler/README.md

-# Smart Scheduler Application User Interface
+# Smart Scheduler Application Client

 ## Description
 This repository provides the UI of the Smart Scheduler Application, designed using ReactJS.